chiragbharadwaj/ro/spec/README.md

   | STATEMENT STATEMENTS

 # A standalone statement is one of the following:
-#   • A declaration of any type, including functions (e.g. local functions within functions)
+#   • A declaration of any type, including functions (e.g. local functions
+#       within functions)
-#   • An assignment of an expression to a variable (which could be a list's name or a record's name)
+#   • An assignment of an expression to a variable (which could be a list's name
+#       or a record's name)
 #   • An assignment of an expression to a record field
 #   • An assignment of an expression to a list at some position
-#   • A call to a subroutine/function defined earlier (i.e. do action with side effects)
+#   • A call to a subroutine/function defined earlier (i.e. do action with side
+#       effects)
 #   • An if-then statement or an if-then-else statement
 #   • A while statement, whose body contains statements
+#   • Raise an exception, with or without a body message
 #   • A return statement, for values returned by a function (i.e. give back)
 STATEMENT ::=
   | DECL